JessieKaa/rssh/README.md

 ## Boom!

+- **AI Diagnostics** -- LLM-driven general ops triage on the connected host; every tool call gated by shape validator, your approval, and local redaction before the payload leaves your machine
 - **Command Block Colors** -- zero remote dependency, color-coded command blocks in terminal
 - **CLI-First** -- CLI and GUI share one database, `rssh open prod` from any terminal
 - **Security & Sync** -- secrets in platform keychain, per-credential sync filter, encrypted backup to your own GitHub repo